Jason-Navi/DateSorter/README.md

 Classes used: DateNode, DateGUI, FileMenuHandler, TextFileInput, IllegalDate212Exception, UnsortedDateList, Date212, Date212Comparator, dateRunner, and DateList(abstract)

-How to run: For instance, typing in the textfile named "inputs": 1998/02/6, 1994/11/13, 1998/01/10 will display the following on different lines.
-Note: You can type any series of dates in the textfile in yyyy/mm/dd order and it will run properly.
+How to run: For instance, typing in the textfile named "inputs": 1998/02/6, 1994/11/13, 1998/01/10 will display the following on different lines:

 Left-hand side of GUI: 02/6/1998, 11/13/1994, 01/10/1998

 Right-hand side of GUI: 11/13/1994, 01/10/1998, 02/06/1998

+Note: You can type any series of dates in the textfile in yyyy/mm/dd order and it will run properly.